 - Be employed with a company and work for them on a remote basis.

 - Start your own business.

 All of these options have benefits and downsides.
 If you want to learn more about them, read this article that explains the different ways how digital nomads can make money.

 6. How much work do you want to put into your new job?

-Starting your own business, finding clients for freelancing gigs or scoring a remote position is not always easy.
-You may have to learn new skills, spend hours researching potential jobs and send out countless of applications.
-Especially in the beginning of becoming a digital nomad you might have to work long hours.
+Starting your own business, finding clients for freelancing gigs, or scoring a remote position is not always easy.
+You may have to learn new skills, spend hours researching potential jobs, and send out countless applications.
+Especially at the beginning of becoming a digital nomad you might have to work long hours.
 Many newbie nomads work way more than 40 hours to get a foot in the door.

 Are you willing and able to put up with all that?
 If not, you should try to find out if you could do your current job on a remote basis.
 Talk to your boss and see if there is an option.

 7. Do you have enough self-discipline?